 Supplying power components and services throughout the Southeastern United States for more than 60 years, Gresco is all-too familiar with the devastating impacts of tropical weather.
 Yet few storms present as many challenges as a Category 5 hurricane, especially one that reached the magnitude of Hurricane Irma in September 2017.
 Stretching 650 miles, this monster of a storm became the strongest Atlantic hurricane in recorded history, outside of the Gulf of Mexico and the Caribbean Sea.
 While the storm was incredibly strong, its movement was also painfully slow, which left Florida residents bracing for its arrival for more than a week.

-The wait was especially agonizing for SECO Energy, a not-for-profit electric cooperative supplying electricity to more than 210,000 families and businesses across seven countries in Central Florida.
+The wait was especially agonizing for SECO Energy, a not-for-profit electric cooperative supplying electricity to more than 210,000 families and businesses across seven counties in Central Florida.
 Since being established in 1938, SECO has grown from a small rural cooperative into the third largest electric co-op in Florida and one of the largest in the nation.
 After Hurricane Irma barreled through several Caribbean islands with devastating winds, heavy rain and life-threatening storm surge, the storm set its eye on Florida.
 Fully aware of the area’s vulnerability, Gresco and SECO had fortunately spent days before the hurricane preparing to respond to the overwhelming electrical needs that would undoubtedly result from a storm of such size and strength.

 “Gresco worked with us to prepare the supplies they expected us to need and deliver them in a very innovative way, I have to give Gresco credit because they have always been available for help and support, and willing to come out in the field at a moment’s notice and resupply us to keep the restoration going.”

 Gene Kanikovsky, Chief Financial Officer at SECO Energy.